ballerina-attic/grpc-service/README.md

 ### Define the gRPC service

-Let's get started with the definition of the `orderMgt.proto` definition.
+Let's get started with the protobuf definition of the gRPC service which handles order management.
 The protobuf definition of this gRPC service in shown below.

 ```proto